aksmit94/EDAV-Final_Project/README.md

 List of team members and a description of how each contributed to the
 project:

+Akshat Mittal

+-   Created the shiny interactive app for the Mortality and the Medicare Datasets.

-1. Asaf Gal
+Asaf Gal

 -   Worked on the shiny interactive heatmaps for the mortality datasets.
 -   Created the analysis and the executive summary for the mortality data

-1. Ashwin Jayaraman +Worked on the analysis for the Medicare Dataset.
+Ashwin Jayaraman
-    Explored and created the visualizations for the same

-2. Raphael Kintzer

 -   Worked on the analysis for the Medicare Dataset.
+-   Explored and created the visualizations for the same

+Raphael Kintzer

+-   Worked on the analysis for the Medicare Dataset.
 Explored and created the visualizations for the same

-1. Akshat Mittal

--   Created the shiny interactive app for the Mortality and the Medicare Datasets.

 Each member contributed to the final documentation by explaining their parts.